ErR0rpj/ErR0rpj/README.md

 - 👯 All the Jain Music Lovers look at my application on PlayStore: [Stavan](https://play.google.com/store/apps/details?id=com.JainDevelopers.jain_songs)

-- 👨‍💻 Looking for Designer, Video Editor, Social Media Handler and a Flutter Developer.
+- 👨‍💻 Looking for someone interested in building some great Business.

 - 💬 Talk to me about ANYTHING.
-More inclined towards: Music, Business, Startups, Investments, Development & where to Eat 🍽️.
+More inclined towards: Business, Startups, Investments, Development, Music, Apps, Strategies & where to Eat 🍽️.

-- 🏝️ Likes to Travel, Relax and Eat.
+- 🏝️ Likes to Travel, Relax and Eat (although I am Thin).
 <br>

 ## 📊 Github stats